NewEconoLab/NNS-EN/nns_protocol.rst

 Namehash
 ---------

-The domain name NNS stores is 32byte hashes, rather than plain text of the original domain name.
+The domain name NNS stores are 32byte hashes, rather than the plain text of the original domain name.
 Here are reasons for this design.

 1. A unified process allows any length of the domain name.